bekriebel/chrome-tellTaleTab-rehash/README.markdown

 ## chrome-tellTaleTab-rehash
 This is a remake of Tell-Tale Tab by chet.luther to repair the problems caused by the 2.0.0 release.
+I think that this has solved the problems, but I can make no guarantees!

 Simplified notification extension for a small but growing number of sites.
 Inspired by shikakaa's Gmail Favicon Alert extension, the notifications that there is something new of interest in the application's tab is done by the tab's favicon rather than taking up precious space in the "uber-bar."

 ### Currently Supported Sites